 When your body is in a state of constant inflammation, like when you eat too much processed food, it’s more susceptible to both chronic and acute illnesses.
 In addition, chronic inflammation is linked to cancer, diabetes, heart disease and stroke and so should not be taken lightly.

-Supplementing with whey promotes healthy blood sugar levels
+Supplementing with whey supports healthy blood sugar levels

 Type 2 diabetes is a disease caused by constant high levels of blood sugar through a poor diet and sedentary lifestyle.
-When our bodies get too much carbohydrate and we don’t move enough to utilise those carbs, they get stored as fat by insulin.
-When our blood sugar is constantly high, our cells become immune to the efforts of insulin to push fat into them, and this insulin resistance causes inflammation as more insulin is released.
-Eventually, this condition leads to high amounts of circulating blood sugar in addition to the insulin, damaging nerves, blood vessels, and increasing blood pressure.
+When our bodies get too much carbohydrate and we don’t move enough to utilise those carbs, they get stored as fat.
+When our blood sugar is constantly high, our cells become unable to effectively handle the new levels and this causes inflammation.
+Eventually, this condition leads to high amounts of circulating blood sugar in addition damaging nerves, blood vessels, and increasing blood pressure.

 Diabetes is a very serious illness but it can be managed through proper diet and exercise, keeping your carb intake low and eating foods that help reduce blood sugar.
-One such food of course is whey, which appears to both increase insulin levels and our body’s sensitivity to insulin.
+One such food of course is whey, which appears to assist our body’s sensitivity to rises in blood sugar.

-Because the boost to insulin whey produces doesn’t also create an increase in blood sugar, the insulin is better able to do its job cleaning up excess glucose.
-Increased insulin sensitivity along with decreased sugar intake will help reduce inflammation levels and lower A1C.
+Because whey doesn’t also create an increase in blood sugar, the body is better able to do its job cleaning up excess glucose.
+Decreased sugar intake will help reduce inflammation levels and lower A1C.